 Within the project Micro B3 (Biodiversity, Bioinformatics, Biotechnology), funded by the Seventh Framework Programme (FP7) of the European Commission, Ribocon has organised and operated training courses in bioinformatics for academic and SME partners of the consortium and external participants.
 These activities were based on a long-term training experience as documented by recurring workshops conducted for the 'Marine Genomics Europe - Network of Excellence', funded under the FP6 of the European Commission.

 We continuously collaborate with Academia on scientific and infrastructure projects as documented by our peer-reviewed publications.Below you find a list of the ten most cited papers with a Ribocon co-author since 2007 (ordered by year of publication).
-They gained more than 8,600 citations with a median of 495 per paper (status of April, 2017), reflecting the scientific impact of our activities.
+Together they gained more than 17,600 citations with a median of 882 per paper (status of September, 2019), reflecting the scientific impact of our activities.

 Yarza P., P. Yilmaz, E. Pruesse, F.O.
 Glöckner, W. Ludwig, K.-H. Schleifer, et al.